DroneSense/gulp-sourcemaps/README.md

   Including the content is the recommended way, because it "just works".
 When setting this to `false` you have to host the source files and set the correct `sourceRoot`.

-- `outputRoot`
+- `outputPath`

-  Define a sibling folder to the source files where source maps are located.
+  Define a sibling folder to the source file root where source maps will be written.
 This should be used to ensure that the `sources` array has the correct relative path to the source files whenever the sources are not located in the same folder as the maps.
 For example in a structure like this: